Deterministic Communication in Radio Networks: Introduction

 The \emph{wake-up problem} (see, e.g., \cite{-JK14}) is a related communication problem that arises in networks where there is no designated ``source'' node, and no synchronized time-step at which all nodes begin communicating.
 Before any more complex communication can take place, we must first require all nodes to be ``active,'' i.e., aware that they should be communicating.
 This is the goal of wake-up, and it is a fundamental starting point for most other tasks in this setting, for example leader election and clock synchronization \cite {-CGK07}.

 The first sub-quadratic deterministic wake-up protocol was given in by Chrobak et al.\ \cite{-CGK07}, who introduced the concept of \emph{radio synchronizers} to abstract the essence of the problem.
 They give an $O(n^{5/3} \log n)$-time protocol for the wake-up problem.
 Since then, there have been two improvements in running time, both making use of the radio synchronizer machinery: firstly to $O(n^{3/2} \log n)$ \cite{-CK04}, and then to $O(n \log^2 n)$ \cite{-CGKR05}.
 Unlike for the problem of broadcast, the fastest known protocol for directed networks is also the fastest for undirected networks.
+Randomized wake-up has also been studied (see, e.g., \cite{-CGK07,-JS02}).
 A recent survey of the current state of research on the wake-up problem is given in \cite{-JK14}.